penn-cnt/RNS_processing_toolbox/README.md

 This repository contains code for processing and analyzing data from the responsive neurostimulation (RNS) device by NeuroPace.

+Note: This toolbox is very much still in progress and may not be fully tested for all systems.

 ### Requirements

 Python > 3.5